 Medical Office Administration

 The Medical Office Administration program prepares students with the skills necessary to provide excellent administrative support while working and playing a key role in running an efficient, productive office in a variety of medical and business environments.
-Through a blend of classroom instruction and practical hands-on training, students receive an in-depth education in computer data entry of patient information; patient files; filing systems and records; insurance claim filing; billing and coding; and transcription of communication from medical facilities.
+Through a blend of classroom instruction and practical hands-on training, students receive an in-depth education in computer data entry of patient information; patient files; filing systems and records; insurance claim filing; and billing and coding.

-In addition to courses in management and computer applications, students learn medical terminology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
+In addition to courses in management and computer applications, students learn anatomy and physiology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
 Students are also exposed to the different parts of Medicare, what to do in case of medical emergencies, and the legal aspects of health care, including HIPAA (the Health Insurance Portability and Accountability Act of 1996) and OSHA (the Occupational Safety and Health Act).

 Graduates can obtain entry-level employment as a medical office specialist or patient coordinator in a hospital, clinic, or physician’s office.
 Additional possibilities include a billing, admissions, or health unit coordinator in private firms, medical offices, legal offices, or government organizations.

 Job Titles for Graduates of the Medical Office Administration Program